bldgtyp/ph_navigator/README.md

 - [ ] Refactor Selected-Object to useReducer / useContext
 - [ ] Refactor Dimension-Lines to useReducer / useContext
 - [ ] Fix so that clicks on the dialogue windows don't become clicks in THREE.js
-- [ ] Add PH status bar on the top with red/green check marks for heat-demand, etc...
+- [ ] Add PH status bar on the RIGHT-SIDE with the results and indicator red/green check marks for heat-demand, etc...
+- [ ] Select Rooms, display room-data in panel on left side

 #### Comments
 - [ ] Create new honeybee-tracker plugin